Jaxman17/wr5_react-i-ii-review_finished-lecture-code/state.md

 Answer these on your own, then compare answers as a group

 1. What is state?
+    - An object
+    - The state object is available within class components and not functional components
+    - Contains the data for the component that the data was created in
+    - Component has access to its own state that it can manage

 2. Where do you set initial state?
+    - In the constructor, right after we invoke super

 3. What method do you use to update state?
+    - the setState method
+    - this.setState( { property: newValue } )

 ### Understand